Published by Random House LLC on 2004-11-30

 Genres: Dystopian, Young Adult

 “Every war has turning points and every person too.”Fifteen-year-old Daisy is sent from Manhattan to England to visit her aunt and cousins she’s never met: three boys near her age, and their little sister.
 Her aunt goes away on business soon after Daisy arrives.
 The next day bombs go off as London is attacked and occupied by an unnamed enemy.As power fails, and systems fail, the farm becomes more isolated.
 Despite the war, it’s a kind of Eden, with no adults in charge and no rules, a place where Daisy’s uncanny bond with her cousins grows into something rare and extraordinary.
 But the war is everywhere, and Daisy and her cousins must lead each other into a world that is unknown in the scariest, most elemental way.
 A riveting and astonishing story.

-How I Live Now by Meg Rosoff is a frakken amazing dystopian book.
+How I Live Now by Meg Rosoff is a totally amazing dystopian book.
 It won a Printz award in 2005.
 I found How I Live Now to be compelling and impossible to put down until the very end.

 The protagonist is named Daisy.
 Essentially Daisy is having some trouble with her father and stepmom in America, so she hops a plane and visits her aunt and cousins in the English countryside.
-When, oh hellz no, a war outbreaks in England.
+When, oh hell no, a war outbreaks in England.
 Her aunt leaves the kids alone to go fix the war.
 Well, the aunt doesn’t come back and the kids are left to fend for themselves.